Food News

 Image credit: @shifufoodcourt

-If you love Japanese food, you have to check out Haru-Haru, which offers donburi bowls topped with katsu and curry.
-There’s the Mentai Chicken Katsu Don ($8.90), where a generous slab of deep-fried chicken cutlet is topped with creamy mentaiko mayo and served on a bed of pearl rice.
+We recommend the Mentai Pork Katsu Don ($9.90), where a generous slab of deep-fried pork cutlet is topped with creamy mentaiko mayo and served on a bed of fluffy Japanese pearl rice.

-Other highlights at Shifu Food Court include Penang fried kway teow, Thai fried chicken, and yong tau foo!
+Other highlights at Shifu Food Court include Penang fried kway teow, Thai fried chicken, and yong tau foo.

 Address: 231 Bain Street, #01-79, Bras Basah Complex, Singapore 180231